Xiaoxu-Zhang/pyfmto/README.md

 - A template problem named "PROB" that you can use as a basis for implementing your own problem.

 The `config.yaml`, `ALG` and `PROB` provided detailed instructions, you can even start your research without additional documentation.
 The fmto repository is currently in the early stages of development.
-We are actively working on improving existing algorithms and adding new algorithms.
+I'm actively working on improving existing algorithms and adding new algorithms.

 ## Algorithm's Components